SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-forcing/repo.rst

 The preparation of the NetCDF files is done by the python notebook `Tools/I_ForcingFiles/Initial/PrepareTS.ipynb`_

-.. _Tools/I_ForcingFiles/PrepareTS.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/Inital/PrepareTS.ipynb
+.. _Tools/I_ForcingFiles/Initial/PrepareTS.ipynb: http://nbviewer.ipython.org/urls/bitbucket.org/salishsea/tools/raw/tip/I_ForcingFiles/Inital/PrepareTS.ipynb

 :file:`rivers/`: Directory
 --------------------------

 The :file:`rivers/` directory contains forcing data for the rivers.

-Currently there are two files, for the full Salish Sea domain.
+Currently there are four files, for the full Salish Sea domain and two preparation files.
 One that puts a constant 2000 m3/s out of the southern arm of the Fraser River.

 * :file:`rivers_Fraser_only_cnst.nc`